 Celeste is hilarious as Liz, and she steals all the scenes that she is in.
 Frank is very good in the role of Mike, and you miss him when he isn’t in a scene.
 But sadly Frank is no Jimmy Stewart.
 I’m afraid that Frank’s performance lacks that special spark that Jimmy’s has in the original.
 I do like Frank’s performance, but I think that he and Celeste could both have done with more character development to work with.

 Louis Calhern provides the comic relief of the film as Tracy’s Uncle Willie.
 There is strong support from Sidney Blackmer as Tracy’s stern father.
 Margalo Gillmore is also very good as Tracy’s mother.
 Lydia Reed is adorable as Caroline(I much prefer her performance over Virginia Weilder’s in the original) and I love the Little One scene between her and Bing.

 Grace Kelly is the heart and soul of the film.
 She sparkles like a bright jewel whenever she is on screen in this film.
 I think that she delivers a very touching performance as a woman desperate to be loved for herself alone.
 There are several scenes where she expertly conveys how hurt or vulnerable Tracy is.
 Grace captures this woman’s pain and frustration so well.

 I often wonder if Grace saw some of her own life mirrored in this character and her story.
-Grace was often(and still is today)seen as merely a beautiful screen goddess, rather than the complex and warm woman she actually was off screen.
+Grace was often(and still is today)seen as merely a beautiful screen goddess, rather than the good actress, and the complex and warm real woman she actually was off screen.
 I for one can certainly see parallels between her own life and Tracy’s.

 Grace is vulnerable and sad as Tracy.
 Screenshots by me.